shashihacks/insider1_sol/task2/solution.md

-- Spoof the packets using hping3 and analyse the wireshark capture, if wureshark captures the packets of other machines, the NIC is running in `Promiscous mode`
+- Spoof the packets using hping3 and analyse the wireshark capture, if wireshark captures the packets of other machines, the NIC is running in `Promiscous mode`

 - Finding a remote machine NIC card mode:
-    - Run nmap to determine whether the mahcines network card is set to promiscous mode. although `nmap` does;nt confirm it but results with probability.
+    - Run nmap to determine whether the machines network card is set to promiscous mode. although `nmap` doesn't confirm it but results with probability.

 ```bash
 nmap -sV --script=sniffer-detect 192.168.206.131